junxit/us-congress-bills-110/metadata.md

 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Referred to the House Committee on Foreign Affairs.
+- 2008-04-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-04-08 — Considered under suspension of the rules. (consideration: CR H2048-2058)
+- 2008-04-08 — DEBATE - By unanimous consent, debate time was expanded by an additional 20 minutes, equally divided and controlled.
+- 2008-04-08 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1077.
+- 2008-04-08 — Mr. Berman moved to suspend the rules and agree to the resolution.
+- 2008-04-09 — Considered as unfinished business. (consideration: CR H2098-2099)
+- 2008-04-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-09 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 413 - 1 (Roll no. 166). (text: CR 4/8/2008 H2048)
+- 2008-04-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 413 - 1 (Roll no. 166).(text: CR 4/8/2008 H2048)